What to watch for as the big Chinese political event of the year approaches - ExBulletin

 What to watch for as the big Chinese political event of the year approaches

-BEIJING — One burning issue dominates as the 2024 session of China's legislature begins this week: the economy.
+BEIJING One burning question dominates as the 2024 session of China's legislature begins this week: the economy.

-The annual meeting of the National People's Congress, which opens Tuesday, is closely watched for any signals about what the ruling Communist Party might do to revitalize an economy that is sagging under the weight of expanded government controls and the bursting of a real estate bubble.
+The annual meeting of the National People's Congress, which opens Tuesday, is being closely watched for any signals about what the ruling Communist Party might do to revitalize the economy which is sagging under the weight of expanded government controls and the bursting of a housing bubble.

 This is not to say that other problems will not arise.
 Proposals to raise the retirement age are expected to be a hot topic, state-run Global Times said last week.
 And Chinese observers will analyze the annual defense budget and the possible appointment of a new foreign minister.

 But the economy is what worries most people in a country that could find itself at a major turning point after four decades of growth that have propelled China into a position of economic and geopolitical power.
-For many Chinese, the post-Covid economy's failure to recover strongly last year is shaking long-held confidence in the future.
+For many Chinese, the post-Covid economy's failure to recover strongly last year is a consequence. shake long-standing trust in the future.

 The National People's Congress is largely ceremonial in that it has no real power to decide legislation.
 The deputies vote, but this becomes a unanimous or almost unanimous formalization of decisions taken behind closed doors by the leaders of the Communist Party.